Author: Martin

 NLP training can give supply chain leaders and procurement managers the tools, skills and knowledge to foster a culture of positivity that will forge stronger relationships and add value to the process.

-Back to David.
-David is Chief Procurement Officer at a large NHS trust, responsible for a team of over 30 people who spend more than £150 million per year.
+Back to Andy.
+Andy is Chief Procurement Officer at a large NHS trust, responsible for a team of over 30 people who spend more than £150 million per year.
 Not long after he joined the Trust he was involved in a major project to enhance endoscopic surgery.
 This was the biggest project of its kind in Europe and his customer was a “prickly and vocal” Consultant Surgeon.

 At the start of the project he was forwarded an email from this Consultant that simply said, “This is War!”, a rather forthright way of summing up the classic tension of two opposing philosophies familiar to many procurement professionals – the desire to spend and the need to save.

-Choosing communication rather than confrontation, David used the skills he had gathered on one of our NLP Business Practitioner courses to steer the project to a successful conclusion and at the end of that journey the same Consultant sent the following email to 150 NHS leaders:
+Choosing communication rather than confrontation, Andy used the skills he had gathered on one of our NLP Business Practitioner courses to steer the project to a successful conclusion and at the end of that journey the same Consultant sent the following email to 150 NHS leaders:

 Dear All

-Re: Laparoscopic stacks – skills training
+Re: Camera stacks – skills training

 Many thanks to all being involved in this initiative to bring us out of the dark ages (literally!).

-David and his team continue to add value and save costs for the NHS: for example, they went on to make a saving of £1million on a £3 million annual spend through collaborative working with various teams within the Trust.
+Andy and his team continue to add value and save costs for the NHS: for example, they went on to make a saving of £1million on a £3 million annual spend through collaborative working with various teams within the Trust.

 The Consultant Surgeon now champions procurement within the Trust and leads a commercial team in addition to his work in theatre.